 Aside: The Paigah Tombs are very different from the much older and more popular Qutb Shahi Tombs—the tombs of the founding kings of Hyderabad.
 The Qutb Shahi Tombs are much bigger, but the Paigah Tombs are more intricately decorated.

 The Paigahs: Among the most powerful of India’s noble families

 Supposedly descended from the second Caliph of Islam, the Paigahs were among the most powerful Indian noble families of the time, and often intermarried with Hyderabad’s ruling family, the Nizams.
-In fact, the Paigahs were said to be richer than most Mahrajas in India at the time.
+In fact, the Paigahs were said to be richer than most Maharajas in India at the time.
 The Paigah dynasty was founded in the late 1700s by Abul Fateh Khan (also called ‘Shams ul Umra’); his son Fakhruddin Khan’s tomb is one of the most ornate ones you’ll see in their necropolis.

 Incredible architecture and intricate decorations